Keith Bristow

 Keith Bristow QPM served as the first Director-General of the National Crime Agency from 2011 to 2016.
 He was formerly the Chief Constable of Warwickshire Police, and was appointed in October 2011 to oversee the creation of the NCA and, following its launch in 2013, led the organisation in its mission to cut serious and organised crime in the UK.
 Between 2011 and 2013, Bristow built and designed the agency, from concept to full operational crime-fighting, working closely with the Government, global partners and participating in the UK National Security Council.
-He is currently Vice Chairman of Arcanum, a global strategic intelligence company and a subsidiary of Magellan Investment Holdings.
+He is the former Vice Chairman of Arcanum, a global strategic intelligence company and a subsidiary of Magellan Investment Holdings and currently Executive Chairman of Heligan Group.

 Early career

 Bristow joined West Mercia Constabulary as a cadet and served in uniformed and Criminal Investigation Department roles.
 In 1997, as a Detective Chief Inspector, he was appointed staff officer to the president of the Association of Chief Police Officers (ACPO).
 In 1998 he was promoted Detective Superintendent and seconded to the West Midlands Police Major Investigation Team, later transferring to the force permanently, where he served as operations manager and director of intelligence.
 Promoted to Chief Superintendent, he commanded an operational command unit in Birmingham.